techcoder20/YoutubeThemeConverter/README.md

 ![screenshot](https://raw.githubusercontent.com/techcoder20/YoutubeThemeConverter/main/Screenshot.png)

-This is a bash script that will make your plain Raspberry Pi OS LXDE desktop look similar to RCC OS
+This is a bash script that will give your raspberry pi a cool youtube theme

 Instructions: